Essoen/Dash/README.md

 ====
 A simple single-page application that works as a dashboard for SickBeard.
 Powered by jQuery, Boostrap and Glyphicons.
 In need of a better title.

+Features:
+- Lists upcoming and downloaded episodes
+- Lets you open the downloaded episodes directly in VLC (or other software)
+- Let's you check off the episodes you've seen
+- Shortcuts to your favorite services

 Made by Esso @essoen.net